togakangaroo/togakangaroo.github.io/_posts/2020-01-31-what-is-dependency-injection.md

 -----------

+So what is *Dependency Injection*?

-This is one of those terms that feels all complex but is really so simple its kinda silly there’s a term for it.
-It’s really just a certain way of having your code use other bits of code.
-The term exists not as the title of a complex theory theory, but just make it easier for developers to talk to each other about how their code is structured.
+This is one of those terms that feels complex but is really so simple it is almost silly there exists a term for it.
+At it's core, dependency injection is really just a certain way of having your code use other bits of code.
+The term exists not as the an academic topic, but simply make it easier for developers to talk to each other about how their code is structured.

 <!--break-->